-Working papers
+Working paper

 Equilibrium Effects of Quality Regulation of For-Profit Higher Education (Job Market Paper)